adam-lafontaine/ProgrammingBlog/static_bv_client/public/content/posts/[004][Parallelism for free].md

 While running sequencially, the CPU usage is at about 40%.
 It then goes up to 100% when it does the parallel processing.
 Parallel execution can be a CPU resource hog.
 It could slow down other processes running on the computer, especially if they require significant CPU resources as well.
 It's also impossible to know how much faster it will be if other processes will be running at the same time.

-There are however several factors to take into consideration.
 Executing algorithms in parallel is not always faster.
-Sometimes the decreased execution time does not make up for the extra overhead required for setting up the multi-threading.
+Sometimes the decreased execution time does not make up for the extra overhead required to set up the multi-threading.
 It's good to try both with different levels of optimization.
 Sometimes the compiler can make running your code in parallel unnecessary.
 Parallel execution is not a magic bullet but it can be extremely useful.
 It is basically free in that it requires no extra work to implement.